Lydia-coder/Travel-App/Read.md

-## making styling file
-This will make things easier to assign styles to different components

 #  Travel App
-##  Check out the deployed version here!
+##  Check out the demo version here!

 ![DEMO Travel App](https://github.com/Lydia-coder/portfolio-project/blob/master/travelApp.gif)
 ## What this project is about